scalawithcats/scala-with-cats/src/pages/tagless-final/tagless-final.md

 }
 ```

 Notice how it is parameterized by a type `Expr`.
-This is the program type.
+This is the **program type**.

 Now we can create a program.
-Here's the same example written in tagless final style.
+Here's the same example we saw above, but written in tagless final style.

 ```scala mdoc:silent
 def onePlusTwo[Expr](arithmetic: Arithmetic[Expr]): Expr =
   arithmetic.+(arithmetic.literal(1.0), arithmetic.literal(2.0))
 ```

-Notice the subtle distinction between a program and the program type.
-A program creates a value of the program type.
+Notice the distinction between a program and the program type: a program creates a value of the program type, but a program is not itself of the program type.
+In tagless final a program is a function from program algebras to the program type.

-Let's now create an instance of `Arithmetic` to finish our example.
+We can finish our example by creating an instance of `Arithmetic`.

 ```scala mdoc:silent
 object DoubleArithmetic extends Arithmetic[Double] {